jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 3. **ACK** (Acknowledge) => Finally, the initiating device acknowledges the SYN-ACK packet by sending an ACK packet back to the destination.
 This packet establishes the connection and typically contains an incremented sequence number.

 Once the three-way handshake is complete, the connection is established, and both devices are ready to exchange data.
 The sequence numbers exchanged during the handshake are used to ensure that data is transmitted and received in the correct order.

+**UDP (User Datagram Protocol)**

+UDP is a connectionless transport layer protocol that does not provide the same level of reliability as TCP.
+It is simpler, faster and more lightweight, making it suitable for applications that can tolerate some data loss or delay.
+UDP does not establish a connection or guarantee delivery of packets.
+It simply sends data packets from one device to another without waiting for acknowledgements or retransmissions.

+**TCP vs. UDP**

+TCP is reliable and connection-oriented, making it ideal for applications requiring data integrity, like HTTP and email.
+UDP, in contrast, is faster and suitable for real-time applications, despite lacking reliability.
+Examples include DNS, DHCP, and voice communication.

+### TCP/UDP Ports and Protocols

+The **TCP Port Range** divides ports into:

+- **Well-Known Ports (0-1023)**: Reserved for standard services (e.g., HTTP on port 80, HTTPS on port 443).
+- **Registered Ports (1024-49151)**: Used by specific applications (e.g., RDP on port 3389, MySQL on port 3306).

+Some common TCP/UDP Ports:

+1. **File Transfer**
+	- FTP: Port 21 (TCP) – Transfers files between a client and server.
+	- FTPS: Port 990 (TCP) – Secure file transfer using encryption.
+	- TFTP: Port 69 (UDP) – Simplified, unsecured file transfer.
+	- SMB: Ports 139/445 (TCP) – File and printer sharing.
+SMB exploits are extremely important for pentesting
+2. **Remote Access**
+	- SSH: Port 22 (TCP) – Encrypted version of telnet for remote access.
+	- Telnet: Port 23 (TCP) – Unencrypted (clear text) remote login to devices.
+	- RDP: Port 3389 (TCP) – Remote desktop access to Windows machines.
+3. **Web Traffic**
+	- HTTP: Port 80 (TCP) – Non-secure web traffic.
+	- HTTPS: Port 443 (TCP) – Encrypted web traffic.
+4. **Email Services**
+	- SMTP: Port 25 (TCP) – Sends and routes email.
+	- POP3: Port 110 (TCP) – Receives email, downloads to a device.
+	- IMAP: Port 143 (TCP) – Accesses and manages email on a server.
+5. **Network Services**
+	- DNS: Port 53 (TCP/UDP) – Resolves domain names to IP addresses.
+	- DHCP: Ports 67/68 (UDP) – Assigns IP addresses dynamically.
+	- NTP: Port 123 (UDP) – Synchronizes system time.
+	- SNMP: Port 161 (UDP) – Collects and manages network data.
+	- LDAP: Port 389 (TCP/UDP) – Accesses and maintains directory information.
+6. **Database**
+	- MySQL: Port 3306 (TCP) – Connects to a MySQL database.

+---

 ### Networking-Mapping